wwarthen/Diab2PS/README.md

 630 print controls are supported including: auto-justification, auto-center, auto-underscore, bold, shadow, horizontal and vertical tabs, margins, microspacing, alternate color, and backward printing.

-The program is a Windows command line application that should run on all versions of Microsoft Windows XP and later (32-bit or 64-bit).
-The source code is straightforward C and can probably be adapted to other operating systems with minimal modification.
+This is a command line program for either Windows (32-bit or 64-bit) or Unix/Linux.
+The source code is straightforward C and will currently compile under Open Watcom (Windows) and GCC (Unix/Linux).

 ## Usage